nearform/nscale-docs/tutorials/8-deploy-to-aws.md

   defaultVpcId: 'vpc-xxxxxxxx',
   defaultImageId: 'ami-xxxxxxxx',
   defaultInstanceType: 't2.medium'
+  defaultKeyName: "YOUR_AWS_KEY_ID_HERE"
 };
 ```

 You need to fill in your information here:
-* region - the region your nscale management server is located
+* region - the region your nscale management server is located.
-* identityFile - The path to the key file you copied onto the management server
+* identityFile - The path to the key file you copied onto the management server.
-* accessKeyId - Your AWS Access Key ID
+* accessKeyId - Your AWS Access Key ID.
-* secretAccessKey - Your AWS Secret Access Key
+* secretAccessKey - Your AWS Secret Access Key.
-* user - The default username on the machine instances
+* user - The default username on the machine instances.
-* defaultSubnetId - The subnet your management server is located in
+* defaultSubnetId - The subnet your management server is located in.
-* defaultVpcId - The virtual private cloud your subnet is located in
+* defaultVpcId - The virtual private cloud your subnet is located in.
 * defaultImageId - The image to be used when provisioning machines.
-Use the custom AMI you created
+Use the custom AMI you created.
 * defaultInstanceType - The type of instance to be provisioned.
 You can use t2.micro if you like.
+* defaultKeyName - The name of your key-pair in aws.

 Save the file as `config.js`